MaldevBruh/NGL-Spammer/README.md

 **Disclaimer: This tool is for educational purposes only.
 Use responsibly and ethically.**

-NGL Spammer is a Node.js script that allows you to send multiple messages to an NGL (Not Gonna Lie) account.
-This project is released under the MIT License.
+NGL Spammer is a Node.js script that allows you to send multiple messages to an NGL (Not Gonna Lie) user's profile.
+This project is intended for educational purposes to demonstrate how automated messaging systems can work.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Prerequisites

-Before running this script, make sure you have the following installed:
+Before you begin, ensure you have met the following requirements:

-- Node.js (version 12 or higher)
+* You have installed Node.js (version 12.0 or later)
-- npm (Node Package Manager)
+* You have a basic understanding of JavaScript and Node.js

 ## Installation

 1. Clone this repository or download the source code.
 2. Navigate to the project directory in your terminal.
-3. Install the required dependencies by running:
+3. Run the following command to install the required dependencies:

 ```
 npm install axios